Cook Island-born Victorians were first recorded in the 1976 census

 the Cook Island-born community had reached 1346.

-The community is relatively young, with 62% under the age of 40.
-Of those employed 39% are labourers, 34% are Intermediate Production and Transport Workers; and 8% are employed in managerial, professional and associated roles.
-Almost one third live in the Greater Dandenong area, and substantial numbers also live in the local government areas of Casey and Kingston.
+The community is relatively young, with 52% under the age of 40.
+Of those employed 30% are labourers, 20% are Intermediate Production and Transport Workers; and 11% are employed in managerial, professional and associated roles.
+25% live in the local government area of Casey, 22% in the Greater Dandenong area and substantial numbers also live in the local government area of Kingston.

 The community is supported by the Cook Islands Maori language program on SBS radio and the Cook Islands Welfare Association.